craftablescience/MareTF/README.md

                                                "convert" is also permissible and is an alias of "create" for vtex2 compatibility.
                                                [required]
-  PATH                                         The path to the input file. [required]
+  PATH                                         The path to the input file or directory. [required]

 Optional arguments:
-  -h, --help                                   shows help message and exits -o, --output PATH                            The path to the output file, if the current
+  -h, --help                                   shows help message and exits -o, --output PATH                            The path to the output file (if the current
-                                               mode outputs a file.
+                                               mode outputs a file).
+Ignored if the input path is a directory.
   -y                                           Automatically say yes to any prompts.
   -q, --quiet                                  Don't print anything to stdout or stderr
                                                (assuming program arguments are parsed
                                                successfully).
+  --no-recurse                                 If the input path is a directory, do not enter
+                                               subdirectories when scanning for files.
   --no-pretty-formatting                       Disables printing ANSI color codes and emojis.

 "create" mode (detailed usage):